 When you have an answer, but can't remember all of it

-People can also get flustered when they're asked a question like this and have plenty to report, but can't recall it off the top of their head.
+People can also get flustered when they're asked what's new and have plenty to report, but can't recall it off the top of their head.
 It's actually common to not remember everything right away, and nothing to stress out about.
 It just seems to be how our memories work.
 This point applies to some of the questions below too.

 "What did you get up to this weekend?"

-Realistically though, you didn't literally stare at the wall all weekend, so another option is to briefly mention what you did do, even if it's not incredibly novel (did you run some errands, work on the house, read any books?)
-Again if you're not thrilled that you consistently don't get up to much on the weekends you may need push yourself out of your routine and do more with your free time.
+Realistically though, you didn't literally stare at the wall all weekend, so another option is to briefly mention what you did do, even if it's not incredibly novel.
+Did you run some errands, work on the house, read any books?
+Again if you're not thrilled that you consistently don't get up to much on the weekends you may need push yourself out of your well-worn groove and do more with your free time.
 If your social life isn't the greatest at the moment there are still lots of fun things you can do on your own.

 "What are your plans for this weekend?"

-The worries this related question brings up are "I don't have any plans.
-If I tell them they'll know I have no life" and "I don't have any interesting plans.
+The worries this related question brings up are, "I don't have any weekend plans.
+If I tell them they'll know I have no life" and, "I don't have any interesting plans.
 They'll think I'm boring."
 If you don't have any plans yet it's fine to say so.
-People often don't nail down what they're doing until the last second, or purposely like to keep their options open.
+People often don't nail down what they're doing on the weekend until the last second, or purposely like to keep their options open.
 Saying you don't have plans yet won't instantly unmask your isolation.
 If your plans are "boring" that's okay.
-It's not realistic to be able to do something amazing each week.
+It's not realistic to be able to do something mind blowing each week.
 Whatever your answer is, own it for now and work to get more going on over the long run if need be.

 "What do you do for fun?"

 Typical insecure thinking: "All my hobbies are mundane and boring.
 No one wants to hear I like watching TV.
-No one is going to think I'm worth getting to know unless I have some super-unique interests."
-That thought process usually leads to a reply like "Not much" delivered in a hesitant or self-deprecating "I sure am boring aren't I?" tone.
+No one is going to think I'm worth getting to know unless I have super-unique interests."
+That thought process usually leads to a reply like, "Not much" delivered in a hesitant or self-deprecating "I sure am boring, aren't I?" tone.

 Better way to answer: You obviously do some things for fun, so say what they are, even if they're "unexciting".
-Don't feel you need to be riding dirt bikes and visiting art galleries whenever you get a spare moment.
+Don't feel you need to doing dirt bike stunts or seeing avant garde theater productions whenever you get a spare moment.
 Plenty of charismatic people do ordinary things for recreation.
-Even common interests like enjoying TV shows, movies, reading, sports or games can be good jumping off points.
-Though rather than saying something general like, "I like watching TV" give the other person some more specific details to respond to, e.g., "What series are you following these days?
+Even common interests like enjoying TV shows, movies, reading, sports, or games can be good jumping off points.
+Though rather than saying something general like, "I like watching TV" give some more specific details someone could respond to, e.g., "What series are you following these days?
 I'm really into ___, have you seen it?"
-If you still feel your answer to this question isn't 'good' enough, then you can give it anyway, then move on to something else.
+If you still feel your answer to this question isn't "good" enough, then you can give it anyway, then move on to something else.

 "What do you do for work?"

-Assuming your job is just a little unglamorous, and not anything you'd legitimately have a reason to keep from people, I think you should try to be straightforward and comfortable with it when you tell people.
-Like always, they probably aren't judging you for it as much as you imagine they do.
-If you're really concerned about how people will view it you can always add a tag on the end after like, "...but, I'm in the middle of applying to colleges" or "It's to pay the bills while I try to get my photography business off the ground" or "...Ha ha, but don't worry, we accountants aren't all boring and uptight like the stereotype. " It's not necessary to explain yourself like this in most cases, but the option is there.
+Assuming your job is just a little unglamorous, and not something you'd legitimately have a reason to keep from anyone, I think you should try to be straightforward and comfortable with it when you tell them.
+Like always, they probably aren't judging you for it as much as you imagine they are.
+If you're really concerned about how people will view it you can always add a tag on the end like, "...but, I'm in the middle of applying to go to college" or, "It's to pay the bills while I try to get my photography business off the ground" or "...Ha ha, but don't worry, we accountants aren't all boring and uptight like the stereotype. " It's not necessary to explain yourself like this in most cases, but the option is there.

 "What are you taking in college?"

-This is the younger person's equivalent to "What to do you do?"
-The concerns are the same; Worrying what people will think of your major (or the fact that you're not in university), and not wanting to have the same exchange all the time.
+This is the younger person's equivalent to "What to do you do for work?"
+The concerns are the same: Worrying what people will think of your major (or the fact that you're not in university), and not wanting to have the same exchange all the time.
 The advice above applies.